Applying to Medical or Dental School

 As part of the medical school application process, you will need to solicit four-to-six letters of recommendation (LORs).
 Serving as an outside endorsement of your candidacy, a LOR is a letter in which the author will assess your qualities, characteristics, and capabilities as they pertain to medical school.
 Ideally, a LOR will demonstrate to the admissions committees that you possess the traits and core competencies that they look for in a future physician.
 Don't underestimate the importance of a strong letter of recommendation.
 A comprehensive letter from a solid source who knows you well can speak volumes about your integrity and the quality of your work.

-Beginning in the fall of 2015, LOR's will be collected by and stored in veCollect.
-Those applying for admission to medical or dental school for fall 2017 will need to create an account (paid for by the Career Center) by December 1, 2015 (more information below.)
+LOR's will be collected by and stored in veCollect.
+Those applying for admission to medical or dental school for fall 2018 will need to create an account (paid for by the Career Center) by December 1, 2016 (more information below.)
 Applicants should confirm writers' willingness to support them before setting up an account and listing your evaluators.
 For tips on soliciting letters of recommendation, visit our Letters of Recommendation Page.

 Submit Release of Information/Confidentiality Waiver